-The Corporation's ability to recover the expenditure incurred in prior years depends on the arrangements to be entered into for the vesting or leasing and operation of the SCL upon its completion.
+The Corporation's ability to recover the expenditure incurred in prior years depends on the arrangements to be entered into for the vesting and operation of the SCL upon its completion.

-We identified the recoverability of deferred expenditure related to the SCL as a key audit matter due to the significant level of management judgement involved given that the future arrangements for the SCL have not yet been determined by the Government.
+We identified the recoverability of deferred expenditure related to the SCL as a key audit matter due to the significant level of management judgement involved given that the terms of vesting and supplemental service concession arrangements for the SCL have not yet been agreed and finalised.